-It is an excellent cartridge for hunting plains game, but it can also be used to hunt much bigger animals.
+It is an excellent cartridge for hunting plains game, but it can also be used to hunt much big game animals.
 The famous hunter “Karamojo” Bell killed hundreds of elephants with brain shots from a 7mm Mauser (known as the .275 Rigby by the British).
 While I do not recommend using the 7mm Mauser on thick-skinned dangerous game like buffalo and elephant (and doing so is illegal in many countries), Bell’s feats with the cartridge do a good job of demonstrating what it is capable of in the right hands.

 3. .35 Remington

 Introduced in the early 1900s along with Remington’s new Auto-Loading Rifle, the .35 Remington was marketed as a competitor to the venerable .30-30 Winchester.
 Though the cartridge was ballistically superior to the .30-30 Winchester and did catch on with the hunting community, it never quite achieved the popularity of the .30-30 Winchester.

 Unfortunately, even though it's a capable cartridge for hunting medium and even large game at close range, the cartridge has slowly declined in popularity over the last century.
 Hunters wanting a flat-shooting cartridge for longer-range hunting have turned to more modern cartridges.
 Similarly, many hunters looking for a good woods gun have remained faithful to the .30-30 Winchester.